paulwarren/nzde/dict/T/README.md

  <i>n.</i> a video-filmed tangi/funeral distributed by webcam and cellphone.
 [ORIGIN: blend]

+## Telethon

+ <i>n.</i> a 24-hour TV charity fund-raising event; a television programme to raise money for charity, where viewers telephone the comperes to pledge donations over many hours or days [The first Telethon in NZ was held in 1979 but this date needs checking.]

 ## tell-pie-tit

  <i>n.</i> used occasionally for the more usual but general English, <i>tell-tale-tit</i> (your tongue shall be split,/And every little puppydog shall have a little bit)